General File Submission Requirements

 What to avoid:

-- Please do not rasterize elements in your digital artwork unless they are rasterized at the appropriate size for your work to scale.
+- Please do not rasterize elements in your digital artwork unless it is absolutely necessary.
 If rasterizing is needed, all rasterizing should be done while your artwork is scaled to 48” x 70”, 70” x 48”, or 44” x 44”.

 - Using low resolution images within your artwork, even for a small section or as an overlay, will cause inconsistent resolution quality and will not meet our standards.